 Review of literature revealed that individual differences and mixed abilities are major issues of concern for mathematics education in the next century.
 Flexibility of the curriculum is asked for to cater for the above.
 In a pluralistic and highly technological society, mathematics should be taught as a subject which possesses several very different goals that reflect the diverse roles mathematics plays in the society.
 Mathematical knowledge, concepts, problem solving skills as well as abilities to discover and to invent should be encompassed.
 The development of assessment of high order thinking is a world issue but we should, at the same time, safeguard against having the curriculum driven by examinations.
 Both the "content" and "process" of mathematics learning have to be taken care of.
-Cultivation of interest in learning mathematics is important too.
-In fact, international comparisons revealed that, though Hong Kong students performed well in mathematics tests, they lacked confidence in solving mathematical problems.
-How and when information technology could be used to enhance mathematics learning is another important issue that demands urgent exploration.
-In order to leave room for cultivating the motivation of student learning and the development of high order abilities, the scope and depth of the current curriculum content have to be re-considered.
-Again, international comparisons revealed that in Hong Kong, on the average, topics were taught one or two years earlier than in other countries.
-All these new ideas cannot be accomplished without the professionalism of mathematics teachers.
-Previous research did reveal that student learning in mathematics was greatly influenced by the teacher.

-(\) &quot;Comparative Studies on the Mathematics Curricula of Major Asian and Western Countries" commissioned by the Education Department.
+^()Comparative study on the mathematics curricula of major Asian and western countries commissioned by the Education Department conducted by the same research team.